-Please note that I will not reply to any email that is not sent from your U of L account unless it is an emergency situation.
-Furthermore, I will not reply to an email that does not include the course number in the subject header and your ID# and full name (as it appears on your registration) in the signature.
-Finally, I will not reply to email regarding basic course information that has been made available in class, has been posted on Moodle, is given within this syllabus, or you are disrespectful to me.
+Please note that Dr. Forgie will not reply to any email that is not sent from your U of L account unless it is an emergency situation.
+Furthermore, do not expect a reply to an email that does not include the course number and section in the subject header and your ID# and full name (as it appears on your registration) in the signature.
+Finally, you will not receive a reply to an email regarding basic course information that has been made available in class, has been posted on Moodle, is given within this syllabus, or if you are disrespectful in your wording.